§ 4–753.08. Emergency rental assistance.

 (c) An applicant unit that has met the eligibility standards set forth in this section shall qualify for Emergency Rental Assistance Funds; except, that the agency may provide funding on a first come, first served basis and subject to the availability of funds.

-(c-1)(1) Beginning October 31, 2023, the Mayor shall transmit a report to the Council every month that funds remain available for the Emergency Rental Assistance Program that provides the following information related to the program:
+(c-1)(1) Beginning October 31, 2023, the Mayor shall transmit a report to the Council every quarter that funds remain available for the Emergency Rental Assistance Program that provides the following information related to the program:

 (A) The number of applications: